 Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

-Here we see the Apostle Paul keeping the Law of Moses by taking part in the Nazarite Vow from ‘Numbers’ chapter 6.
-‘If‘ Paul taught that the Law of Moses was abolished, why would he do this?
-Why would the Holy Spirit have Luke write this, as if it were important information to relay to the reader of his letter?
+Here we see the apostle Paul keeping the Law of Moses by taking part in the Nazarite Vow from ‘Numbers’ chapter 6.
+“If” Paul taught that the Law of Moses was abolished, why would he do this?
+Why would the Spirit of God inspire Luke to write this, as if it were important information to relay to the reader of his letter?
 On the surface it seems to be quite an arbitrary comment in the context of the chapter.
-Yet, there it is, in the Word of God; the Apostle Paul observing the Law of Moses years after the ascension of Jesus.
+Yet, there it is, in the Word of God; the apostle Paul observing the Law of Moses years after the ascension of Jesus.